Rypsor/Streetview-panorama-scraping/README.md

 # Streetview-panorama-scraping

-This module helps you scrape panoramas from Google's streetview for given area.
+This module helps you scrape panoramas from Google's streetview for Medellin city, Colombia

 Scraping is done asynchronously using aiohttp and asyncio packages.